No Bootable Devices Error

 Opening a computer can void your warranty, but if you are like me: my computers always break after the warranty has expired anyway — it doesn’t matter 😛

 You must: Unplug the power cable, and remove the battery first before removing the Hard Drive.
 Remove any thing else plugged into the computer: mouse, USB drives, etc.

 Also, you’ll want to ground yourself by touching a un-painted metal object (I use a wrench) to ground myself before touching the insides of a computer.

-If you have a different computer brand or model simply do a Google search for "disassemble brand /model" -- replacing "brand / model" with your own computers name.
-For instance if you have a HP Pavillion G6, your search term would be "disassemble HP Pavillion G6".
+If you have a different computer brand or model simply do a Google search for “disassemble brand /model” — replacing “brand / model” with your own computers name.
+For instance, if you have an HP Pavillion G6, your search term would be “disassemble HP Pavillion G6”.
 Go through the results and try to find a nice step-by-step guide with photos.
 Check out my resources below for quick links to common Laptop Disassembly guides.

 Remember: you don’t have to take apart your whole computer.
 Just find out how to remove the battery and the hard drive.
 Be sure to read warnings and suggestions if the guide mentions any.

 I don’t know if this would work on Desktop computers — but it may be worth a try.

 Why Does Removing and Putting-Back a Hard Drive Fix this Error?